LordSanTi92/Github-profile-search-engine/README.md

 # Github-profile-search-engine
-React app with bootstrap style
+React app where you can find any user by username on github.
+Used React, jQuery->Ajax, Bootstrap, Webpack